-Name of the Test Value Grading Individual written exam and thematic reflection 1 4 credits A/B/C/D/E/FX/F Group assignment: company- based project ^I 3.5 credits A/B/C/D/E/FX/F 1 All parts of the compulsory examination in the course must be passed with a passing grade (A-E) before a final grade can be set.
+Name of the Test Value Grading Individual written exam and thematic reflection ^I 4 credits A/B/C/D/E/FX/F Group assignment: company- based project ^I 3.5 credits A/B/C/D/E/FX/F 1 All parts of the compulsory examination in the course must be passed with a passing grade (A-E) before a final grade can be set.
 The final grade of the course is determined by the sum total of points for all parts of the examination in the course (o-100 points).
 Grade is set in accordance to JIBS grading policy.
 Course evaluation It is the responsibility of the examiner to ensure that each course is evaluated.
-There must be course evaluators identified among the students.
-The evaluation is carried out continuously as well as at the end of the course, through a survey.
-After the course the course Examiner meets with student evaluators to discuss the survey results and possible improvements.
-A summary report is also created.
-The report is followed up by program directors and discussed with faculty and relevant others (e.g. Associate Dean of Education, Associate Dean of faculty, Director of PhD Candidates, Dean, or Director of Studies).
-The next time the course runs, students should be informed of any measures taken to improve the course based on the previous course evaluation.
+At the outset of the course, the programme evaluators in the course must be contacted.
+In the middle of the course, the examiner should meet the programme evaluators to identify strengths/weaknesses in the first half of the course.
+At the end of the course, the examiner should remind students to fill in the survey.
+The examiner should also call a meeting with the programme evaluators to debrief the course, based on course evaluation data and comments.
+The next time the course runs, students should be informed of any measures taken to improve the course based on the previous course evaluations.
+At the end of each study period, JIBS' Director of Quality and Accreditation crafts a "Course Evaluation Quarter Report", presenting the quantitative results from course evaluation surveys.
+The Associate Dean of Education, The Associate Deans of Faculty, Programme Directors, and JSA President and Quality receive the report.
 Other information The distinctive feature of the course is a company-based project.
 Students are matched with company projects in an elaborate procedure systematically matching the needs of the project assignments with student backgrounds.
 The nature of the process does not allow late arrivals to the course.
 Academic integrity JIBS students are expected to maintain a strong academic integrity.
 This implies to behave within the boundaries of academic rules and expectations relating to all types of teaching and examination.
 Copying someone else's work is a particularly serious offence and can lead to disciplinary action.
-When you copy someone else's work, you are plagiarizing.
+When you copy someone else's work, you are plagiarising.
 You must not copy sections of work (such as paragraphs, diagrams, tables and words) from any other person, including another student or any other author.
 Cutting and pasting is a clear example of plagiarism.
-There is a workshop and online resources to assist you in not plagiarizing called the Interactive Anti-Plagiarism Guide.
+There is a workshop and online resources to assist you in not plagiarising called the Interactive Anti-Plagiarism Guide.
 Other forms of breaking academic integrity include (but are not limited to) adding your name to a project you did not work on (or allowing someone to add their name), cheating on an examination, helping other students to cheat and submitting other students work as your own, and using non-allowed electronic equipment during an examination.
 All of these make you liable to disciplinary action.
 Course literature Recommended readings:

-Hollensen Svend, (latest edition) Global marketing, Pearsons Daszkiewicz & Wach (2012), Internationalization of SMEs: Context, Models and Implementation ISBN 978-83-7348-4115 A list articles will be supplied.
+Hollensen Svend, (latest edition) Global marketing; Pearsons Daszkiewicz & Wach (2012), Internationalization of SMEs: Context, Models and ImplementationISBN 978-83-7348-4115 A list of articles will be supplied at the course introduction.